200 people displaced after Paterson fire fills sky with smoke visible throughout New Jersey, New York City

 All building occupants were evacuated, and no injuries were reported, said Paterson Mayor André Sayegh.

-The Straight Street building houses the Catholic Church's Straight & Narrow program, which provides services to men and women battling addiction.
+The Straight Street building houses the Catholic Church's Straight & Narrow program, which provides services to men and women battling drug and alcohol addiction.

-Sayegh said the fire will likely take the entire day to extinguish, and a propane tank inside the building could explode.
+Paterson fire officials say part of the building collapsed within 40 minutes of the start of the blaze, and an explosion was also heard, possibly a barrel containing "some substance."

+"The explosion was really intense," Fire Chief Brian McDermott said.
+"The barrel went up 300 feet easily, blew the roof off."

 Little Falls, Hackensack, and Fair Lawn were among the fire departments that assisted in battling the flames.